House of Paquin

 The House of Paquin was a French design and clothing company, established in Paris in 1891.
-Although it had not signed an agreement to that effect, in 1929, the House of Paquin had let it become known that it was adhering to the conditions and program imposed by the eight houses forming what had becomeknown as the "Couture Group".
+Although it had not signed an agreement to that effect, in 1929, the House of Paquin had let it become known that it was adhering to the conditions and program imposed by the eight houses forming what had become known as the "Couture Group".
 All decisions reached by that group would also apply to Paquin.
 House of Paquin acquired the House of Worth in 1950.
 Paquin closed operations in 1956.
 As of 2020,the brand has been resurrected and is now owned by Arno Gasquet.

 History

-Founded in 1891 close to the Place Vendôme, at No. 3 Rue de la Paix, the Paquin House at first utilized only the first floor, but under the directorship of Isidore René Jacob, known as Paquin, and his wife, Jeanne Paquin, an extension soon became necessary.
+Founded in 1891, close to the Place Vendôme, at No. 3 Rue de la Paix, Paris, the Paquin House at first utilized only the first floor, but under the directorship of Isidore René Jacob, known as Paquin, and his wife, Jeanne Paquin, an extension soon became necessary.

 On the death of the founder, the direction of the business was entrusted to the hands of Monsieur Clement, who entered the firm soon after its foundation.
 By 1924, the firm owned the whole of No. 3 and occupied, in addition, two floors of a building at the back.

 Whereas many dressmaking firms of the day supplied each of their mannequins with a complete set of robes and mantles, the House of Paquin had a special mannequin for the exhibition of mantles.
 Furthermore, in order to save time, all the mantles were hung up in one corner of the room under the staircase.
 Paquin dealt in all articles appertaining to dress-tailor-mades, mantles, afternoon gowns, evening dresses, and furs.
 The complete trousseau was a specialty.
 Originalty without eccentricity was the watchword.
 It was the "chic parisien," and the dresses, especially the evening dresses, always brought about a certain astonishment, either by reason of the cut, or of the trimmings, or of the material.
 In the silhouette, the mode of the season was always respected.
 Dyeing was another important side of the firm's activities, and one workroom was devoted to that.